AmanHogan/forward_kinematics/readme.md

 Overall, this code provides a framework for working with a robotic arm, allowing you to perform forward kinematics to calculate the end-effector position given joint angles and inverse kinematics to determine joint angles given an end-effector position.
 Additionally, it computes and prints the Jacobian matrix, which is essential for tasks like velocity control and trajectory planning in robotics.

+# Documentation
+- To view the documentation, you can go inside the html folder and open the `index.html`, whihc should open a doxygen page.

 # Contributions
 - Author:  Aman Hogan
 - Professor: Manfred Huber, The University of Texas at Arlington